FIU Students on FIU Programs:

 Japanese Government Scholarships for Study in Japan

-The Ministry of Education in Japan and the Association of International Education in Japan offer scholarships for undergraduate and graduate study at Japanese universities.
-For more information, visit: http://www.ny.us.emb-japan.go.jp/en/h/01.html.
+The Ministry of Education in Japan and the Association of International Education in Japan offers scholarships for undergraduate and graduate study at Japanese universities.
+For more information about these opportunities, please visit the Japanese Consulate website.

 Turkish Coalition Scholarship

-TCA has established a diverse array of scholarship programs that support its educational mission.
-In line with its mission to engage and cultivate a new generation of young Turkish American leaders, TCA offers the TCAdvantage Scholarship program for Turkish American students.
+The Turkish Coalition of American (TCA) has established a diverse array of scholarship programs that support its educational mission.
 A wide range of scholarships are available for American minority students wishing to study in Turkey and support TCA’s mission to build people-to-people bridges between the United States and Turkey.
-For more information, please visit: http://www.tc-america.org/scholarships/
+For more information, visit the TCA website.

 GoEuro European Study Abroad Scholarship